l0ve2cr3ate/rate-repository-app/README.md

 `FlatList` component has `onEndReached` prop, which will call provided function once user has scrolled to last item on the list.
 The `fetchMore` function of `useQuery` hook can be used to fetch more data at the end of the list.

 ### Course Review part 10 React Native
+Course part 10 about React Native is at the time of writing (14 October 2020) the newest addition to the Fullstack Open curriculum.
+It was added in September 2020.
+This course part was added just when I was finishing up part 9 of the course, so great timing :-) <br>

+In part 10 of Fullstack Open you will learn to build an Android and iOS mobile app using React Native and Expo.
+This part is a bit different from the rest of the course.
+You will build a mobile app following instructions, and in the exercises you will implement additional features in this same app.
+While in most of the previous parts of the course you did build a different app during the instructions and in the exercises.
+I personally don't have a reference for either of those, except maybe that you can build more features for one app, which can give you a more pollished product.

+**4 parts** <br>
+Part  is divided into 4 parts:
+- Introduction to React Native
+- React Native basics
+- Communicating with the Server
+- Testing and extending your app

+### Prerequisits
+ - basic Javascript knowledge
+ - basic React knowledge
+ - basic graphQL knowledge

+It is recommended to complete part 1,2,5,7 and 8 of Fullstack Open before starting part 10.

+### What you will learn
+Part 10 a.
+Introduction to React Native explains how to setup a React Native app using Expo. <br>
+In part 10 b.
+React Native Basics you will learn about core React Native components, like `<View>` and `<Text>`.
+In this part you will learn how to use the `FlatList` component, and how to style your React native app using a theme.
+You will also use `react router native` for routing, and `formik` for handling form state and validation (with `Yup`). <br>
+In part 10 c.
+Communicating with the server you will learn about HTTP requests in React Native, how to use `Apollo Client`, how to store data on a user's device, and how to create a custom hook for data fetching. <br>
+Part 10 d.
+Testing and extending our application is the largest subpart of part 10.
+You will learn to setup `Jest` and `React Native Testing Library` for React Native and Expo.
+You will write tests for components, and extend the app by implementing new features, like infinite scrolling.

+Above summary of what you will learn isn't an exhaustive list.

+### Quality Content
+The quality of the course content is great.
+This is a university course, where people with Finnish social security number can earn 2 credits for (just for part 10).
+The course is up-to-date.
+There is already an issue created for upgrading the course content to use `@apollo/client` instead of `apollo-boost`, upgrade Expo to `Expo SDK 39`, and replace `Touchable` components with `Pressable` component.

+### No Videos
+This course provides you with written information on how to implement certain features.
+Then you build these features yourself, and after that you will complete exercises where you are asked to build a similar feature yourself, or extend on something you have build before.
+This is not a course where someone takes your hand and tells you what to do.
+But the course does provide enough information for you to be able to complete the exercises and learn a lot.
+Sometimes links to documentation or other information are given, so you can study that information yourself.
+The course only has written content, no videos, and it is self-paced.

+### Certificate
+You can earn a certificate after completing part 10 of Fullstack Open.
+You can find more information about it [here](https://fullstackopen.com/en/part10/introduction_to_react_native) <br>

+### &#10084; &#10084; &#10084; this Course
+This course, together with the other parts of the Fullstack Open course is one of my most liked courses.
+I love that this course is not a simple walkthrough, but gives you some challenges.
+I am also happy that the course content uses hooks, and is up-to-date.
+People can do pull requests to improve the course.

+### Improvements
+It would be nice if the course would use `react navigation` instead of `react-router-native`.
+The course does mentions the library, but unfortunately it won't be used in the app you will be building. <br>

+The other thing I found a bit confusing was the part where you need to extract the side effects from your component so you can test it more easily.
+The outer component which now is responsible for fetching data gets the name `RepositoryList`, while the inner component which is responsible for rendering the `FlatList` is called `RepositoryListContainer`.
+I would have found it more logical to switch the names.
+I see a container like a wrapper, and a container can (sometimes) also be seen as a data fetching/state handling component.
+This is just a minor point.

+### Summary
+If you have some experience with Javascript, React and graphQL and want to go through some high quality course material, this is a course for you.
+If you love getting certificates, you are in the right place.
+If you expect video content, this course in NOT for you.
+If you don't want to put in the effort to work through the exercises, this course is NOT for you.